 Boeing Co.
-(BA)’s chance to eclipse Airbus SAS (EAD) at the industry’s largest air show next week risks being overshadowed by a faltering economy and its European rival setting up a manufacturing hub in the U.S.
+(BA:US)’s chance to eclipse Airbus SAS (EAD) at the industry’s largest air show next week risks being overshadowed by a faltering economy and its European rival setting up a manufacturing hub in the U.S.

 Orders at the expo starting July 9 in Farnborough, England, probably will trail the 441 announced jet purchases valued at $46.4 billion at the 2011 show as demand wilts amid Europe’s debt crisis and a Chinese slowdown.
 That’s the backdrop for Boeing to peddle its new 737 MAX after Airbus’s A320Neo dominated last year’s event in Paris.

 “Boeing will want to come up with some big orders for the MAX, but I doubt they’ll be able to duplicate the Neo’s success last year,” said Adam Pilarski, senior vice president at consultant Avitas in Chantilly, Virginia.
 “The market is in a different position now.
 We’re in a bubble environment, and people may be beginning to realize that, so there may not be as much crazy buying as last year.”

 Planemakers’ parity in single-aisle jets, the most widely flown models, tipped in Airbus’s favor in June 2011 in Paris, where the Neo won 95 percent of such orders.
 Boeing rushed so quickly to counter with the MAX that its board (BA:US) hadn’t even approved the plane when the first sale was announced in July.